 Adopt the Koya People

-We are trusting God for enough funds, $75,000, to build a small Community Center in a Koya village.
-Pastor Prasad and his family will live in the Community Center.
-It will also be used as a medical facility with a medical vehicle and a church where the people can meet together.
+With the Community Center now opened in the Koya village.
+Pastor Prasad and his family are now living in the Community Center.
+It is also being used as a medical facility and a church where the people can meet together.

 - Would you commit to praying for the Koya People this next year?
 Download the prayer guide above.